Andhra govt, ISRO ink five-year deal to leverage space tech for citizen services | Technology

 - India

-Andhra Pradesh Chief Minister N Chandrababu Naidu on Monday said his government has partnered with ISRO to leverage space tech for real-time citizen-centric governance.
+Andhra Pradesh Chief Minister N Chandrababu Naidu has said his government has partnered with ISRO to leverage space tech for real-time citizen-centric governance.

 "In a landmark step in leveraging space tech for real-time citizen-centric governance, a 5-year MoU was signed between SHAR (ISRO) and RTGS today, in the presence of SHAR Director Mr Rajarajan," said Naidu in a post on X.